```html

 Project costs

-Severa: project fees Financials: Supplier invoices and other transactions Comments
+Severa: Project fees Financials: Supplier invoices and other transactions Comments

 Project Project

-Description Collected from "transactionDescription, referenceNumber, customerSupplier customerSupplierName"
+Collected from "transactionDescription, referenceNumber, customerSupplier customerSupplierName"

 Date Transaction date